Gelert/WallpaperGrabber/README.md

 WallpaperGrabber
 ================

-A small program that grabs some pictures from imgur and saves them locally.
+A small console app that retrieves some pictures from imgur and saves them locally.
 Requires an imgur client-ID.

-The config file contains a few parameters to control configuration:
+The app can be configured by a configuration file (xml) using the following nodes:

-+ Client-Id - imgur client-id, used to communicate with the API.
+* ClientId - imgur client-id, used to communicate with the API.
-+ Subreddit - the imgur subreddit to take the images from.
+* Subreddit - the imgur subreddit to take the images from.
-+ Height - the minimum height the images should be.
+* ScreenHeight - the minimum height the images should be.
-+ Width - the minimum width the images should be.
+* ScreenWidth - the minimum width the images should be.
-+ WallpaperFolder - the location to download the images to.
+* WallpaperDir - the location to download the images to.
-+ NumberOfImages - the amount of images to download.
+* ImageCount - the amount of images to download.
+* [BackupDir] - the location to backup existing wallpapers to (.zip archives).